Towards Multi-spatiotemporal-scale Generalized PDE Modeling: Experiments

 \section{Experiments}

 We establish the following set of desiderata for our benchmarks: (i) \emph{simplicity}: the tasks should be easy to setup, while being backed by actual PDE solvers written by domain experts, (ii) \emph{challenging}: the tasks should be difficult enough, (iii) \emph{diverse}: the tasks should be diverse, both in their formulation as well as in their requirements, and (iv) \emph{generalizability}: the tasks should probe generalization across different time horizons as well as different parameter settings.
 Following these desiderata, we assessed the described architectures in four experimental settings to probe (i) Fourier vs.\ U-Net based approaches, (ii) differences due to the velocity vs.\ vorticity formulation of the datasets, and (iii) parameter conditioning performance.
-Results of the main paper are complemented by comprehensive studies and various ablations in Appendix~\ref{app:experiments}.

-All datasets contained multiple input and output fields.
+Results of the main paper are complemented by comprehensive studies and various ablations in Appendix~\ref{app:experiments}. \\ All datasets contained multiple input and output fields.
 More precisely, one scalar and one velocity vector field in case of the velocity formulation, and two scalars in case of the vorticity formulation.
 Inputs to the neural PDE surrogates were respective fields at previous $t$ timesteps, where $t$ varies for different PDEs.
 The \textit{one-step loss} is the mean-squared error at the next timestep summed over fields.
 The \textit{rollout loss} (reported in Appendix~\ref{app:experiments}) is the mean-squared error after applying the neural PDE surrogate $5$ times, summing over fields and time dimension.
+We alternatively test the relative MSE loss as used in~\citet{li2020fourier}.
 We optimized models using the AdamW optimizer~\citep{kingma2014adam,loshchilov2018decoupled} for 50 epochs and minimized the summed mean squared error.
 We used cosine annealing as learning rate scheduler~\citep{loshchilov2016sgdr} with a linear warmup.
 Table~\ref{tab:tested_models} compares parameter count, runtime and memory requirement of the tested architectures, showing that runtime and memory requirements are in the same ballpark for both architecture families if the number of parameters is kept similar.